OuterScripts/BedrockWareee/README.md

 2. once done, run the the bedrockware installer
 3. wait a few seconds and vape will load
 4. from now one to use render, run loadfile("vape/NewMainScript.lua")()

+## How to use Disabler/InstaKill
+1. Get Zephyr (New Lunar Event)
+2. Get a kill

+Ac is now disabled (float check isnt)

 # Render